1971chevycamaro/goin-up-the-country/README.md

 # Project-NY
-hobby class radio controlled car mission to new york from home
+mission to New York using a hobby-class remote control car